mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

  #### Deployment instructions

-*If yoou already ran the CPU stress scenario, you can skip steps 1-10 and go to step 11 directly.*
+*If you already ran the CPU stress scenario, you can skip steps 1-10 and go to step 11 directly.*

 #### Run these commands by using the Azure CLI from your computer.
 You need to run az login to log in to Azure.
 Make sure that you have a subscription associated with your Azure Account If the CLI can open your default browser, it will do so and load an Azure sign-in page.
 Otherwise, open a browser page at https://aka.ms/devicelogin and enter the authorization code displayed in your terminal.
 <br><br>